How small can a star be? The smallest known star ever discovered is only slightly bigger than Saturn

 The smallest star ever discovered has been found by astronomers in a search that could help us find extraterrestrial life.

-“Our discovery reveals how small stars can be,” says Alexander von Boetticher, lead author of the study, at the University of Cambridge.
+“Our discovery reveals how small stars can be,” said Alexander von Boetticher at the University of Cambridge, lead author of the study that announced the discovery of EBLM J0555-57Ab, the smallest known star, on 12 July 2017.

 “Had this star formed with only a slightly lower mass, the fusion reaction of hydrogen in its core could not be sustained, and the star would instead have transformed into a brown dwarf.”